wesch/ASM32/ASM32-Documentation/ASM32 Reference Manual.md

 - decimal digits (0-9)

-- dollar signs ($)

-- underscores (_).

 A symbol needs to begin with a letter.

-The Assembler considers uppercase and lowercase letters in symbols _distinct_.
+The Assembler considers uppercase and lowercase letters in symbols _not distinct_.
 The mnemonics for operation codes, directives, and pseudo-operations can be written in either case.

 The length of a symbol name is restricted to 32.
 The name of a symbol needs to be unique within a scope, This means it can not occur twice or more within an adressable range.